 So, for this Healthy Resolutions Project post, I am recommending to go plastic-free as much as possible.
 This is especially important when it comes to items that come into contact with food and with products that will be absorbed into your skin.
 Here are some common household items where plastic-free options are easily available:

-- Tupperware and beverage bottles: choose glass or stainless steel containers
+- Food containers and beverage bottles: choose glass or stainless steel containers

 - Saran wrap: choose beeswax wraps